lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 > scr1ptkiddy:adipiscing

-### Silverpeas
+## Silverpeas:

 Let's go ahead and login. .

 ![DashB](silverlogon.png){: width="1200" height="600"}

-If you look around the dashboard one thing that stood out was an unread notification on the top left.
+If you look around the dashboard, one thing that stood out to me was an unread notification on the top left.
-When you click it, a new window pops with.
+When you click it, a new window pops up.
 At first you find there's no information disclosure of any sort and it seems irrelevant.
 That is of course until you look at the URL. .

 What stands out? `ID=5`

 ![IDOR](idorid.png){: width="1200" height="600"}

-This is a case of *Insecure direct object reference* or *IDOR* try changing the number.
-Eventually you'll find a message from the admin exposing the password needed for ssh login!
+This is a case of *Insecure direct object reference* or *IDOR* If you try changing that number eventually it will lead you to a message from the admin exposing the password needed for ssh login!

 ![IDOR ssh](idorssh.png){: width="1200" height="600"}

 > tim:cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol

+## SSH & Post-Exploitation

 After authenticating through SSH we find our first flag!

 ![flag1](firstflag.png){: width="1200" height="600"}

-### Post-Exploitation

 One of the first thing I usually do is to check sudo privileges on the user, let's go ahead and do just that.